Alfresco/alfresco-ng2-components/docs/document-list.component.md

 ### Custom 'empty folder' template

-By default DocumentList provides the following content for the empty folder:
+By default, the Document List provides the following content for the empty folder:

 ![Default empty folder](docassets/images/empty-folder-template-default.png)

-This can be changed by means of the custom html template:
+However, you can change this by defining your own custom HTML template:

 ```html
 <adf-document-list ...>